unurgunite/rubocop_sorted_methods_by_call/README.md

 - [ ] Add detection for method overriding (namespace pollutions)
 - [ ] Support for method calling inside of params
 - [ ] Refactor code base
+- [ ] Make more examples for specs

 ## Development